-We welcome your support in enhancing the daily liveability of people with access and inclusion needs to ensure they can equally participate in all aspects of life in the City of Charles Sturt.
+We welcome your support in enhancing the daily liveability of people with disability to ensure they can equally participate in all aspects of life in the City of Charles Sturt.

 Paul Sutton

 Chief Executive Officer

 A LEADING, LIVEABLE CITY

 The City of Charles Sturt has a longstanding commitment to be a progressive and welcoming city to people of all ages and abilities.